 On September 19, 2013, we issued an aggregate of 12,000,000 of our common shares and Convertible Note with an aggregate principal amount of \$75,761,009, to TPG Asia, upon completion of a private placement pursuant to the TPG Securities Purchase Agreement.
-The Convertible Note and shares were issued without registration under the Securities Act pursuant to an exemptions not involving any public offering.
+The Convertible Note and shares were issued without registration under the Securities Act pursuant to an exemption for transactions not involving any public offering.
 We received approximately US\$108,600,000 of gross proceeds from the private placement.
-For a description of the terms of the Convertible Note, see "Item 5.
-B. Liquidity and Capital Resources - 2013 Debt Securities - Convertible Note" included elsewhere in this this annual report on Form 20-F.
+We redeemed the Convertible Note on November 21, 2014 for a total redemption amount of \$86,272,849.
+For a description of the terms of the Convertible Note and the terms on which we redeemed the Convertible Note, see "Item 5.
+B. Liquidity and Capital Resources - 2013 Debt Securities - Convertible Note" included elsewhere in this annual report on Form 20-F.

-Pursuant to the TPG Securities Purchase Agreement, subject to certain exceptions, we have agreed that we will not issue any securities to any person unless we have offered TPG Asia the right to purchase up to its pro rata shares of such issuance at for the same per unit consideration and otherwise on the same terms and conditions.
-This pre-emptive right will terminate upon the first date upon which TPG Asia (including any transferee who has become a party to the Registration Rights Agreement discussed below) owns less than 10% of our common shares on an as converted basis.
+Pursuant to the TPG Securities Purchase Agreement, subject to certain exceptions, we have agreed that so long as TPG Asia (including any transferee who has become a party to the Registration Rights Agreement discussed below) owns 10% or more of our common shares on an as converted basis, we will not issue any securities to any person unless we have offered TPG Asia the right to purchase up to its pro rata shares of such issuance at for the same per unit consideration and otherwise on the same terms and conditions.
+This pre-emptive right terminated when we redeemed the Convertible Note.